floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

 ```

 ...execution then continues at the memory write machine cycle of **LD (HL),n** which
-writes the immediate value **n** back the memory location defined by the
+writes the immediate value **n** back to the memory location defined by the
 'effective address':

 ```c++